MicrosoftDocs/Hololens/hololens/hololens-insider.md

 The option to perform eye tracking calibration is now shown on the device even if it has been deployed via Autopilot.
 Customers still have the option to disable this behavior via the existing [MixedReality/SkipCalibrationDuringSetup](/windows/client-management/mdm/policy-csp-mixedreality#skipcalibrationduringsetup) policy.

 Any user on the device can still choose to run eye calibration at any time to improve their experience.

+### Policies to set device standby action

+With these new policies, [MixedReality/ConfigureDeviceStandbyAction](/windows/client-management/mdm/policy-csp-mixedreality#configuredevicestandbyaction) and  [MixedReality/ConfigureDeviceStandbyActionTimeout](/windows/client-management/mdm/policy-csp-mixedreality#configuredevicestandbyactiontimeout) after a device stays in standby for X hours, the device auto logoffs the previous user and apps are terminated.
+This feature can help improve app update reliability for customers with shared devices as their main app is likely to be running when new version of the app is ready to be updated.

 ### Fixes and improvements